 80/20 Rule of Communication

 The 80/20 rule dictates that good communication is about spending a majority of your time listening and minority of of you time talking.
-When communication with your staff it is very easy to break the 80/20 rule and to talk more than you listen.
+When communicating with your staff it is very easy to break the 80/20 rule and to talk more than you listen.

 This is because you will have your own ideas on what needs to be done, how it is to be done and when it needs to be done.
 However, a shared leadership style is likely to achieve better results overall than an autocratic style and this approach requires that you listen to your staff and encourage them to take degree of ownership for their own performance and development.